wellcomecollection/docs/GLOSSARY.md

 **OPAC, the** - An older and more limited frontend for Sierra, kind of equivalent to Encore.
 Comes "in the box" with Sierra, rather than being a separate product like Encore.
 Sometimes known as WebPAC.

 **Sierra** - [Our Library Management System](https://www.iii.com/products/sierra-ils/).
 Sierra manages catalogue records, patrons and more.
 It exposes a pretty good API which is [well documented](https://techdocs.iii.com/sierraapi/Content/titlePage.htm).

+**TEI** - [A metadata standard for text/manuscripts](https://github.com/wellcomecollection/wellcome-collection-tei).
+We are using this for some non-Western manuscripts as it offers much better metadata than existing library systems and standards.